linqinluli/Multi-backend-DM/readme.md

 git commit -m "first commit"
 ```

-Now use the provided patch and apply it against your copy of linux-4.11, and use the generic Ubuntu config file for kernel 4.11.
+Now you can use the provided patch and apply it against your copy of linux-4.11, and use the generic Ubuntu config file for kernel 4.11.
 You can get the config file from internet, or you can use the one we provide.

 ```shell
 git apply ~/Multi-backend-DM/code/kernel/kernel.patch